-I am a seventh-year clinical psychology doctoral student in The Center for Digital Mental Health and the Adolescent Development and Psychopathology Team (ADAPT) Lab at the University of Oregon.
-I am currently completing my Psychology Residency (Internship) at the University of Washington Medical School in Behavioral Medicine in the Department of Rehabilitation Medicine.
+I received my Ph.D from the University of Oregon where I worked in The Center for Digital Mental Health and the Adolescent Development and Psychopathology Team (ADAPT) Lab.
+I also completed my Psychology Residency at the University of Washington Medical School in Behavioral Medicine in the Department of Rehabilitation Medicine.

 Broadly, I study how close relationships modify the physiological mechanistic pathways between psychopathology and subsequent intermediate physical health outcomes (i.e., cardiac psychophysiology, inflammation, cortisol, and telomere length).
 In addition, I utilize mobile, wearable, and smart home technologies in order to quantify digital phenotypes by continuously indexing, in real-time, individual-level data in an unobtrusive and ecologically valid manner.